Blood and Bone Marrow Transplant

 Innovative treatments - New treatment protocols are being developed rapidly, and Hollings' pediatric program is at the forefront of bringing these new techniques to our patients.

-State-of-the-art facilities - Our pediatric inpatient unit is technologically advanced, with seven rooms designed for immunosuppressed patients.
+State-of-the-art facilities - Our pediatric inpatient unit is technologically advanced, with six rooms designed for immunosuppressed patients.
 These new rooms use the same sophisticated air filtration and pressure system found in our operating rooms.